allogic/Nippon/README.md

 ## How To Run

-Once all binaries are built, first launch the `packer` tool to recursively decrypt all level files.
-After that, one can start the `editor`.
+Once all binaries are built, first launch the `Packer` tool to recursively decrypt all level files.
+After that, one can start the `Editor`.

 ## Editor Controls